Rehome Your Kitty

 - Cats adopted from our rescue can be returned to us but we ask for some notice to give us time to secure space with a foster home.
 We are unable to take cats that come from another organization so please contact the original rescue where you adopted your cat.

-- We do not accept out-of-state animals.
+- Our organization does not accept out-of-state animals.

 - Per the guidelines of the Georgia Department of Agriculture, we are required to give priority to cats in high kill shelters.